Conservation and Preservation Services

 All materials used in books and manuscripts are in danger as they are exposed to internal and external causes of deterioration.
 Moreover, most recent documents (e.g. modern books, audiovisual materials... etc.) are even more fragile than older ones.

-Qatar National Library offers the expertise of a fully trained international team and laboratories are equipeed with most recent techniques and mashines, to handle any kind of activities in the following areas:
+Qatar National Library (QNL) specifically highlights in its mission statement the importance of preserving cultural heritage.
+It offers the expertise of a fully trained international team and laboratories are equipped with the most recent techniques and machines, to handle any kind of activities in the following areas:

 - Preventive conservation section